 One of the main novelties of the 1999/2000 reform was the introduction of the ius soli principle in para.
 4 of the law.
-Children of a foreign parent acquire German citizenship on condition that one parent has had a lawful habitual residence in Germany for eight years and that he or she is in possession of a secure residence permit.
-Since January 2004, the threshold has been raised for the acquisition under ius soli by requiring a settlement permit or, in the case of EU citizens, a right to free movement.
-Since the settlement permit requires a higher level of knowledge of the German language than the possession of an unlimited residence permit, which until 2004 had been sufficient for naturalisation, ius soli acquisition will only take place in the case of a high degree of integration of a foreign parent.
+Children of a foreign parent acquire German citizenship on condition that one parent has had lawful habitual residence in Germany for eight years and that he or she is in possession of a secure residence permit.
+Since January 2004, the threshold has been raised for acquisition by ius soli by requiring a settlement permit or, in the case of EU citizens, a right to free movement.
+Since the settlement permit requires a higher level of knowledge of the German language than the possession of an unlimited residence permit, which until 2004 had been sufficient for naturalisation, ius soli acquisition will only take place in the case of a high degree of integration on the part of a foreign parent.

 Another major feature has been the facilitation of naturalisation.
-A foreigner is entitled to naturalisation after a habitual lawful residence of eight years rather than fifteen years as previously.
+A foreigner is entitled to naturalisation after habitual lawful residence of eight years rather than fifteen years as previously.
 In addition, naturalisation depends upon a number of requirements, including a declaration of loyalty to the free and democratic constitutional order, possession of a regular residence permit or freedom of movement as an EU citizen, or an equally privileged right under the EEA Agreement.
 In addition, the foreigner has to prove the ability of earning a living without any recourse to social welfare or similar social benefits (unemployment assistance), absence of a criminal record and the renunciation or loss of a previous nationality.

-The Immigration Act of 2004 has slightly changed the requirements of naturalisation by declining a right to naturalisation in the absence of sufficient knowledge of the German language and the existence of facts indicating that a foreigner supports or engages in unconstitutional political activities or is subject to expulsion due to a terrorist affiliation.
+The Immigration Act of 2004 has slightly changed the requirements of naturalisation.
+Integration requirements have been introduced making the right to naturalisation dependent upon a proof of sufficient knowledge of the German language.
+In addition, successful attendance at an integration course-consisting of a language course and a course on basic facts of German history and the political system-reduces the required time of lawful residence for naturalisation from eight to seven years.
+In case of the existence of facts indicating that a foreigner supports or engages in unconstitutional political activities or is subject to expulsion due to a terrorist affiliation, naturalisation could also be denied.

-One of the central issues of the new German nationality law of 1999/2000 was that of dual nationality, the avoidance of which had hitherto been an essential element of the German nationality law.
+One of the central issues of the German nationality law of 1999/2000 was that of dual nationality, the avoidance of which had hitherto been an essential element of the German nationality law.

 Following a highly emotional debate on dual nationality, the reform of 1999/2000 maintained the principle of avoiding dual nationality.
-To a certain extent it took into account the interests of the immigrant population in maintaining their previous nationality by providing for a large number of exceptions to the requirement of relinquishing a prior nationality.
 Today, the general rule is that a foreigner is not obliged to renounce his or her previous nationality if renunciation entails serious disadvantages or is dependent upon particularly difficult conditions.
-Therefore the nationality law closely follows the pattern of other European states by admitting dual nationality more generously.
-Moreover, since Germany has meanwhile renounced the 1963 Convention on Dual Nationality, which provided only for a very restricted acceptance of dual nationality and signed the European Convention on Nationality on February 2002, avoiding dual nationality can now longer be seen as a principle of German citizenship law.
-This is even more so since in addition to the many dual nationals by birth, today dual nationality is accepted in roughly 50 per cent of all naturalisations.
+Therefore, the nationality law closely follows the pattern of other European states by admitting dual nationality more generously.
+In addition to the many dual nationals by birth, today dual nationality is accepted in almost 60 per cent of all naturalisations.44